Eighty Years' War, 1621–1648: Colonial theatre

 As more European countries began to build their empires, wars between countries extended to colonies as well.
-Battles for profitable colonies were fought as far away as Macau, East Indies, Ceylon, Formosa (Taiwan), the Philippines, Brazil, and others.
+Battles for profitable colonies were fought as far away as Macau, the East Indies, Ceylon, Formosa (Taiwan), the Philippines, Brazil, and elsewhere.
 The most important of these conflicts would become known as the Dutch-Portuguese War.
 The Dutch carved out a trading empire all over the world, using their dominance at sea to great advantage.
 The Dutch East India Company was founded to administer all Dutch trade with the East, while the Dutch West India Company did the same for the West.

-In the Western colonies, the Dutch States General mostly restricted itself to supporting privateering by their captains in the Caribbean to drain the Spanish coffers and fill their own.
+In the Western colonies, the States General mostly restricted itself to supporting privateering by its captains in the Caribbean to drain the Spanish coffers and fill its own.
 The most successful of these raids was the capture of the larger part of the Spanish treasure fleet by Piet Hein in the 1628 Battle in the Bay of Matanzas, which allowed Frederick Henry to finance the siege of 's-Hertogenbosch, and seriously troubled Spanish payments of troops.
 But attempts were also made to conquer existing colonies or found new ones in Brazil, North America, and Africa.
 Most of these would be only briefly or partially successful.
 In the East the activities led to the conquest of many profitable trading colonies, a major factor in bringing about the Dutch Golden Age.

 In Asia and the Americas, the war had gone well for the Dutch.
 Those parts of the war were mainly fought by proxies, especially the Dutch West and East India companies.
 These companies, under charter from the Republic, possessed quasi-sovereign powers, including the power to make war and conclude treaties on behalf of the Republic.
 After the invasion of Portuguese Brazil by a WIC amphibious force in 1630, the extent of New Holland, as the colony was called, grew gradually, especially under its governor-general Johan Maurits of Nassau-Siegen, in the period 1637–44.
 It stretched from the Amazon river to Fort Maurits on the São Francisco River.
 Soon a large number of sugar plantations flourished in this area, enabling the company to dominate the European sugar trade.
 The colony was the base for conquests of Portuguese possessions in Africa also (due to the peculiarities of the trade winds that make it convenient to sail to Africa from Brazil in the Southern Hemisphere).
 Beginning in 1637 with the conquest of Portuguese Elmina Castle, the WIC gained control of the Gulf of Guinea area on the African coast, and with it of the hub of the slave trade to the Americas.
 In 1641, a WIC expedition sent from Brazil under command of Cornelis Jol conquered Portuguese Angola.
 The Spanish island of Curaçao (with important salt production) was conquered in 1634, followed by a number of other Caribbean islands.